-The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS31 standard for a P2 class device.
+262 The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.

-8.10 Cryptographic operation: DES / 3DES operation (FCS_COP.1 [EDES])
+8.10 Cryptographic operation: DES / 3DES operation (FCS_COP.1 [EDES]) if EDES+ only card applications.
+Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.

-The TOE provides an EDES accelerator that has the capability to perform DES and Triple DES encryption and decryption conformant to FIPS PUB 46-3.
+263 The TOE provides an EDES accelerator that has the capability to perform DES and Triple DES encryption and decryption conformant to FIPS PUB 46-3.
+Note that DES is no longer recommended as an encryption function in the context of smart

-The EDES accelerator offers a Cipher Block Chaining (CBC) mode conformant to ISO/IEC 10116, and a Cipher Block Chaining Message Authentication Code (CBC-MAC) mode conformant to ISO/IEC 9797-1.
+264 The EDES accelerator offers a Cipher Block Chaining (CBC) mode conformant to ISO/IEC 10116, and a Cipher Block Chaining Message Authentication Code (CBC-MAC) mode conformant to ISO/IEC 9797-1.